givemepower8/Phaser3Practices/docs/COC.md

 ##### TH8 GoVaHo

+GoHo is powerful on compact bases if there are lots of compartments so 2 meat shield if needed.
+If the base is not that compact or some not enclosed TH8 war base, use 4 valkyries to replace 1 golem which speeds up the attack greatly.

-1 Golem + 4 Valkyries + 10 Wizards + 18 Hogs + 4 Wall Breakers + 3 Healing Spell + Poison Spell/3 Earthquake 2 Healing and 3 Valkyries + 1 Archer + Poison/Earthquake Spell in CC.
+1 Golem + 4 Valkyries + 10 Wizards + 18 Hogs + 4 Wall Breakers + 3 Healing Spell + 1 poison, and 3 Valkyries + 1 Archer + Poison / freeze Spell in CC.

 #### TH 8 Farming